 Advocacy Tip of the Month

 Interested in advocating for policy change?
 Make sure you know your federal, state, and local Representatives!
-Look them up online by putting in your zip code on sites like the New York State Board of Elections website.
+Look them up online by putting in your zip code on sites like the New York State Elections website.

 Meet the Members

 "On both a personal and professional level I enjoy researching and creating opportunities for my son and others."

 Jennifer Dahlstrom is the mother of a son with autism who joined the DDPC after hearing about our work at an OPWDD informational session several years ago.
 In her professional life, Jen manages programs for people with intellectual and developmental disabilities (ID/DD).
 Jen's work, both at home and in her career, equip her to make contributions to improve the lives of her son and others like him.

 Jen loves to travel, to visit her out-of-state family, as well as explore New York State.
 She stays busy swimming, picnicking, kayaking, visiting local restaurants, parks, and going to concerts with friends and family.

 Jen says "the best part of being a Council Member is being able to affect positive change for individuals and families living with ID/DD in New York State."
 If you are thinking about becoming a Council Member, Jennifer adds this, "Being a part of the DDPC is a wonderful opportunity."

 The DDPC’s Inclusive Fitness Initiative brought together local fitness communities and individuals with disabilities.
 Both Daemen College and SUNY Upstate Medical University implemented programs that provided community-based opportunities for individuals with disabilities to participate in fitness activities alongside peers without disabilities.
 The Yang Tan Institute at Cornell University provided technical assistance to both of these demonstration sites.